anaumghori/anaumghori/README.md

 ### Socials
 _The name's so OG I could grab it as a username everywhere._
+Best way to reach me is through Twitter or Email, I’m rarely on LinkedIn.
 → **Twitter**: [anaumghori](https://x.com/anaumghori)
 → **Linkedin**: [anaumghori](https://www.linkedin.com/in/anaumghori/)
 → **Email**: [ghorianaum@gmail.com](mailto:ghorianaum@gmail.com)